wordtreefoundation/4-gram-study/README.md

 Using our [ngram-tools](https://github.com/wordtreefoundation/ngram-tools), you can fairly easily clean up & tally ngrams (specifically, 4-grams) from any book in the archive.org library that you downloaded.

 We'll use a shell-script based "map-reduce" algorithm to vastly speed up calculating a baseline.
+Specifically, our map-reduce is a "merge + sum".
 First, let's get a randomly shuffled list of the entire library's books:

 ```
 $ find ../library/ -name '*.md.4grams.tallied' | shuf >library.toc
 ```

-Then, let's sum up the ngrams:
+Then, let's merge and sum up the ngrams:

 ```
 $ mkdir output